TestingConferences/testingconferences.github.io/_posts/2020-12-24-best-software-testing-conferences-2021.md

 ## February

 - [Automation Guild Online Conference 2021](https://guildconferences.com/conferences/automation-2020/?utm_source=testingconferences) is an online conference from February 8-12, 2021.

-## March

-- [Swiss Testing Day 2020](http://swisstestingday.ch/?utm_source=testingconferences) in Zurich, Switzerland on March 18, 2020.
-- [Ankara Testing Days 2020](https://ankaratestingdays.com/?utm_source=testingconferences) in Ankara, Turkey on March 24, 2020.
-- [TestBash Brighton 2020](https://ti.to/mot/testbash-brighton-2020?source=testingconferences) in Brighton, UK on March 26-27, 2020.
-- [STPCon Spring 2020](https://www.stpcon.com/pricing-spring-2020/?utm_source=testingconferences) in San Diego, CA USA from March 31-April 2, 2020.
+- [ConTEST 2021](https://testmastersacademyonline.org/?utm_source=testingconferences) is an online conference from February 22-26, 2021.

 ## April

-- [Heisenbug 2020 Piter](https://heisenbug-piter.ru/?utm_source=testingconferences) in St. Petersberg, Russia on April 8-9, 2020.
-- [EPIC Experience](https://epic.techwell.com/?source=testingconferences) in San Diego, CA USA on April 19-23, 2020.
-- [TestBash Detroit 2020](https://ti.to/mot/testbash-detroit-2020?source=testingconferences) in Detroit, MI USA from April 23-24, 2020.
+- [SauceCon 2021](https://saucecon.com/?utm_source=testingconferences) is an online conference from April 20-22, 2021.
+- [miniCAST 2021](https://www.associationforsoftwaretesting.org/conference/cast2020/?utm_source=testingconferences) iis an online conference on April 22, 2021.
-- [SauceCon 2020](https://saucecon.com/?utm_source=testingconferences) in Austin, TX USA from April 27-29, 2020.
+- [STAREAST Virtual 2021](https://stareast.techwell.com/?utm_source=testingconferences) in online conference from April 26-30, 2021.
-- [Test & Quality Summit 2020](https://testqualitysummit.com/?utm_source=testingconferences&utm_medium=referral) in Dublin, Ireland on April 29, 2020.

 ## May

-- [STAREAST 2020](https://stareast.techwell.com/?utm_source=testingconferences) in Orlando, FL USA from May 3-8, 2020.
-- [OnlineTestConf 2020](https://www.onlinetestconf.com/?utm_source=testingconferences) is an online conference from May 19-20, 2020.
+- [OnlineTestConf 2021](https://www.onlinetestconf.com/?utm_source=testingconferences) is an online conference from May 19-20, 2020.
-- [TestBash Netherlands 2020](https://ti.to/mot/testbash-netherlands-2020?source=testingconferences) in Utrecht, NL from May 28-29, 2020.

 ## June

-- [Nordic Testing Days 2020](https://nordictestingdays.eu/?utm_source=testingconferences) in Talinn, Estonia from June 3-5, 2020.
+- [Nordic Testing Days 2021](https://nordictestingdays.eu/?utm_source=testingconferences) is an online conference on June 4, 2021.
+- [FailQonf](https://www.thetesttribe.com/failqonf/?utm_source=testingconferences) is an online conference from June 5-6, 2021.
-- [Romanian Testing Conference (RTC) 2020](https://www.romaniatesting.ro?utm_source=testingconferences) in Cluj-Napoca, Romania from June 10-12, 2020.
+- [Romanian Testing Conference (RTC) 2021](https://www.romaniatesting.ro?utm_source=testingconferences) is an online conference from June 9-10, 2021.
-- [WeTest.Athens 2020](https://wetest-athens.gr/?utm_source=testingconferences) in Athens, Greece on June 12, 2020.
-- [Test Leadership Congress 2020](http://testleadershipcongress-ny.com/?utm_source=testingconferences) in New York, NY USA from June 15-19, 2020.
-- [Test Automation Day 2020](http://www.testautomationday.com?utm_source=testingconferences) in Utrecht, Netherlands from June 17-18, 2020.
+- [TestBash Home](https://ti.to/mot/testbash-home-2021?source=testingconferences) is an online conference from June 17-18, 2021.
-- [Selenium Conference India 2020](https://2020.seleniumconf.in/?utm_source=testingconferences) in India from June 18-20, 2020.
-- [Agile Testing Days USA 2020](http://agiletestingdays.us/?utm_source=testingconferences) in Chicago, IL, USA from June 21-25, 2020.

 ## July

-- [Mile High Testing Conference 2020](https://www.milehightesting.com/?utm_source=testingconferences) in Denver, CO, USA from July 28-29, 2020.
+- [Mile High Testing Conference 2021](https://www.milehightesting.com/?utm_source=testingconferences) in Denver, CO, USA from July 27-28, 2021.

-## August

-- [Conference for the Association for Software Testing (CAST) 2020](https://www.associationforsoftwaretesting.org/conference/cast2020/?utm_source=testingconferences) in Austin, TX, USA from August 3-6, 2020.

 ## September

-- [Targeting Quality (KWSQA) 2020](https://kwsqa.org/tq2020/?utm_source=testingconferences) in Cambridge, ON Canada from September 21-22, 2020.
-- [TestBash Manchester 2020](https://www.ministryoftesting.com/events/testbash-manchester-2020?utm_source=testingconferences) in Manchester, UK from September 30-October 1, 2020.
+- [Swiss Testing Days 2021](https://swisstestingday.ch/?utm_source=testingconferences) is an online conference on September 14, 2021.
+- [EuroSTAR 2021](https://conference.eurostarsoftwaretesting.com/?utm_source=testingconferences) is an online conference from September 28-30, 2021.

 ## October

-- [Test.bash(); Manchester](https://www.ministryoftesting.com/events/test-bash-2020?utm_source=testingconferences) in Manchester, UK on October 2, 2020.
-- [STARWEST 2020](https://starwest.techwell.com/speaker-submission-form-starwest-2020/?utm_source=testingconferences) in Anaheim, CA, USA from October 4-9, 2020.
+- [STARWEST 2021](https://starwest.techwell.com/?utm_source=testingconferences) in Anaheim, CA, USA or online from October 1-2, 2021.
-- [Pacific Northwest Software Quality Conference (PNSQC) 2020](http://www.pnsqc.org/?utm_source=testingconferences) in Portland, Oregon, USA from October 12-14, 2020.
+- [Pacific Northwest Software Quality Conference (PNSQC) 2021](http://www.pnsqc.org/?utm_source=testingconferences) is an online conference from October 3-8, 2021.

 ## November

-- [Heisenbug 2020 Moscow](https://heisenbug-moscow.ru/en/?utm_source=testingconferences) in Moscow, Russia from November 3-4, 2020.
-- [Agile Testing Days 2020](http://www.agiletestingdays.com/?utm_source=testingconferences) in Potsdam, Germany from November 8-13, 2020.
+- [Agile Testing Days 2021](http://www.agiletestingdays.com/?utm_source=testingconferences) is an online conference from November 15-18, 2021.
-- [EuroSTAR 2020](https://eurostarsoftwaretesting.com?utm_source=testingconferences) in Prague, Czech Republic from November 16-19, 2020.
-- [ConTEST NYC 2020](http://contest-nyc.testmastersacademy.org/?utm_source=testingconferences) in New York, NY, USA from November 16-20 2020.
-- [SeleniumConf Chicago 2020](https://www.seleniumconf.com/?utm_source=testingconferences) in Chicago, IL from November 18-19, 2020.

 Don't see your favorite conference listed?
 Be sure to checkout the full list of [Current Conferences](/) for what's coming up in your area!